luca-tw/fake-twitter/README.md

 ## Start the app

-To start the development server run `nx serve client`.
-Open your browser and navigate to http://localhost:4200/.
+To start the development server run `yarn serve:api:client`.
+Open your browser and navigate to http://localhost:3000/docs.
 Happy coding!

 ## Generate code